-CAP PARLIER AND his wife, Jeanne, live on the Great Plains of Kansas, along with two dogs and a cat.
+CAP PARLIER AND his wife, Jeanne,retired from the corporate world and moved to Fountain Hills, Arizona, along with their two dogs.
 Their four children have begun their families – the treasures of life.
 He is a graduate of the U.S. Naval Academy, a retired Marine aviator, Vietnam veteran and experimental test pilot, and has finally retired from the aerospace industry, so he can write full time – his passion for many years.
 Cap has numerous other projects completed and in the works, including novels, screenplays, historical novels and a couple of other history books.

-CAP PARLIER LIVES in Wichita, Kansas, from military service and the corporate world to focus his energy on his passion for storytelling.
+CAP PARLIER LIVES in Fountain Hills, Arizona, from military service and the corporate world to focus his energy on his passion for storytelling.
 Cap’s writings are inspired by his deep interest in history and his experiences as a test pilot for the military and private aviation companies.
 As with most folks, Cap’s experience is defined by his employment.

 United States Marine Corps: